 Take these following tips to help your body heal from a C-section birth so that you can fully care for your new bundle.
 They will help you heal from the inside out.

 Drink plenty of fluids -– Hydrating your body is extremely important for recovery since it helps to replenish your body’s water and flush out medications, aids in constipation, and supports breastfeeding.
 Consuming soups, smoothies, and water is an excellent way to increase your fluid intake.

-Take probiotics -– During and following a c-section, you are often given antibiotics to prevent infection, which can severely deplete your intestine’s good microbiota and can find its way into your breast milk (4).
+Take probiotics -– During and following a c-section, you are often given antibiotics to prevent infection, which can severely deplete your intestine’s good microbiota and can find its way into your breast milk .
 Taking probiotics can help restore a healthy balance of bacteria in your gut and help with gastrointestinal function in yourself and your baby.
-Mother Nutrient offers a Women's Probiotic that is a multi-strain 40 billion CFU probiotic that helps to boost digestive function and immunity.
+Mother Nutrient offers a Women's Probiotic, a multi-strain 40 billion CFU probiotic that helps to boost digestive function and immunity.
+We also have an innovative 50 billion CFU Women's PRE+PRObiotic that offers a synergistic blend of prebiotic fibers and 8 probiotic strains to support your gut microbiome.
 We also offer an Infant Probiotic to help baby’s gut bacteria thrive.

 Take supplements -– It can be challenging in the early days to prepare nutrient-dense home-cooked meals multiple times a day.
 Taking the right supplements can support your diet and fill in any gaps in your nutrition.